 Pupils from your school can enjoy a wide range of academic enrichment activities, relating to various subject areas, held on our Manchester campus.

 Subjects covered include science, technology, engineering and mathematics (STEM), healthcare and related subjects, various languages, and humanities subjects.

 Our colleagues in the Faculty of Humanities, and their academic Schools, also run events, so please do take a look at the webpages for the School of Arts, Languages and Cultures, the School of Social Sciences, the School of Law, the Alliance Manchester Business School, and the School of Environment, Education and Development for further information.

-If you’d like to know more about the humanities-related events from 2017/18, please email email@example.com.
+If you’d like to know more about the humanities-related events, please email email@example.com.

 Activities delivered in your school